-- Authors should include text descriptions along with source information for any and all images.
+- Authors must include text descriptions (“alt text”) along with source information for any and all images.

 - If any videos are included, they must be closed captioned.

 - Authors should include information for a byline: their name, their institutional affiliation and position, and their preferred email for correspondence about the post.
-Include a brief 2-4 sentence bio, including your webpage and any social media profiles you would like to list.
+Include a brief 2-4 sentence biography, including links to webpages and any social media profiles to be included.